Eric Laithwaite: Professor of engineering

 Despite this rejection and the fact that Laithwaite later acknowledged that gyroscopes behave fully in accord with Newtonian mechanics, he continued to explore gyroscopic behaviour, maintaining the belief that some form of reactionless propulsion could be derived from them.
 Laithwaite set up Gyron Ltd with William Dawson and, in 1993, applied for a patent entitled "Propulsion System".
 A United States Patent, Number 5860317, was granted in 1999.
-To this very day, research is conducted to account for the physics behind gyroscopic effects, directly pointing to Laithwaite's work as motivation.

 Although Laithwaite is best known for his ideas concerning gyroscopes, he also held an idea concerning moths.
 He proposed that they communicate via ultra short wave electromagnetic phenomena (Inventor in the Garden of Eden, E R Laithwaite 1994 page 199).
-He persisted in this belief even after the pheromone which they actually use had been isolated and could even be bought "over-the-counter" — seemingly contradicting his account.
-However, he had argued in 1960 that there must be two different mechanisms for detecting pheromones: (i) The orthodox account of chemical-gradients (effective only at short-range), and (ii) some method for long-distance detection (> "100 yards") even when the wind was in an unfavourable direction — and the only credible solution then had to be electromagnetic (probably infrared).
-This explanation did not account for where the necessary energy might come from — a matter later taken up by P. S. Callahan, though he too suffered considerable controversy (largely due to Laithwaite's detractors overlooking his "(i)/(ii)" distinction).
+He persisted in this belief even after the pheromone which they actually use had been isolated and could even be bought "over-the-counter" – seemingly contradicting his account.
+However, he had argued in 1960 that there must be two different mechanisms for detecting pheromones: (i) The orthodox account of chemical-gradients (effective only at short-range), and (ii) some method for long-distance detection (> "100 yards") even when the wind was in an unfavourable direction – and the only credible solution then had to be electromagnetic (probably infrared).
+This explanation did not account for where the necessary energy might come from – a matter later taken up by P. S. Callahan, though he too suffered considerable controversy (largely due to Laithwaite's detractors overlooking his "(i)/(ii)" distinction).

 Laithwaite retired from Imperial College in 1986, but was offered no other research post until 1990, when he became Visiting Professor at the University of Sussex.
 He was persuaded by George Scelzo of PRT Maglev Systems in Chicago to submit a proposal to NASA for an electromagnetic launch assist track originally inspired by John C. Mankins of NASA.
 He died within weeks of the contract being awarded.

 The initial stage has been successfully continued by William Dawson and the contract with PRT for this development is still active.
 The track uses both levitation coils and linear induction motors and it can be seen in the "Magnets" episode of Modern Marvels on the History Channel.

+In 1994, Laithwaite was one of six eminent scientists to be featured in the BBC series Heretic.

 Personal life

 Laithwaite was also a keen entomologist and the co-author of The Dictionary of Butterflies and Moths (1975); he had one of the finest British collections of specimens.
 He married Sheila Gooddie in 1951; they had two sons and two daughters.

+He died at Falmer, East Sussex on 27 November 1997.